gatsbyjs/gatsby/docs/docs/node-interface.md

 ### `owner`

 The plugin which created this node.
-This field is added by gatsby itself (and not the plugin).
+Gatsby adds this field itself (not the plugin).

 ### `fieldOwners`

 Stores which plugins created which fields.
-This field is added by gatsby itself (and not the plugin).
+Gatsby adds this field itself (not the plugin).

 ### `content`